ray-project/ray/doc/source/data/transforming-data.rst

 .. tip::

-    This is the slowest option for shuffle, and requires tranasferring data across network between workers.
+    This is the slowest option for shuffle, and requires transferring data across network between workers.
 This option achieves the best randomness among all options.

 .. _repartitioning_data: